dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 ## QUICK TESTS

-The subsequent paragraphs describe a quick guide on how to test `xrootd` using the **xrdcp** and **ROOT** clients.
+The subsequent paragraphs describe a quick guide on how to test `xroot` using the **xrdcp** and **ROOT** clients.

 ### Copying files with xrdcp

-A simple way to get files in and out of dCache via `xrootd` is the command xrdcp.
+A simple way to get files in and out of dCache via `xroot` is the command xrdcp.
 It is included in every xrootd and ROOT distribution.

 To transfer a single file in and out of dCache, just issue